As a child, there was a popular counting rhyme:

 ألف مبروك

 2-3.
-Kingdom of Saudi Arabia and Qatar, as breeding countries, are neck-to-neck running in terms of the number of champions produced: 12 and 11 horses, respectively.
+KINGDOM OF SAUDI ARABIA AND QATAR, as breeding countries, are neck-to-neck running in terms of the number of champions produced: 12 and 11 horses, respectively.
 However, Qatar edged out Saudi Arabia in the medal count by four, with 26 to Saudi Arabia's 22.

 ♘ AKMAL STUD.
-One champion, the yearling filly Areej Akmal, a two-time silver medalist in Riyadh and Prague, was born at the Akmal Stud, owned by Prince Abdulmajid bin Sultan Al Saud, a young and talented breeder from the kingdom's ruling family.
+One champion, the yearling filly Areej Akmal, a two-time silver medalist in Riyadh and Prague, was born at the Akmal Stud, owned by Prince Abdulmajeed bin Sultan Al Saud, a young and talented breeder from the kingdom's ruling family.

 ♘ AL SAYED STUD.
 One champion, the yearling filly Delayel Al Sayed, who took silver in Doha and gold in Prague, was born at the renowned Al Sayed Stud, owned by Sheikh Abdulwahab and Sheikh Khalid Al Sayed.

+The remaining seven Saudi breeders each produced one champion.
 Their names in the table are listed alphabetically.
-However, in the text descriptions, it makes sense to list the breeders with the most medals first.
+However, in the text descriptions, it makes sense to list the breeders with the most medals and gold medals first.

 ♘ Shazin Stud, Khalid Al Anzan and Family - breeder of mare RK Sadeem, 3 medals (Silver- 1; Bronze- 2).

-♘ Fahad Abed Al Boainain - breeder of yearling colt Al Fahad MAS, 2 medals (Gold- 2).
+♘ Fahad bin Abed Al Boainain - breeder of yearling colt Al Fahad MAS, 2 medals (Gold- 2).

-♘ Mohammed Sulaiman Mohammed AlKhudayr - breeder of yearling colt Nebras NA, 1 medal (Silver).
+♘ Mohammed bin Sulaiman Al Khudayr - breeder of yearling colt Nebras NA1 medal (Silver).

-3. Qatar - Seven Qatari breeders have produced eleven champions.
+3. QATAR - Seven Qatari breeders have produced eleven champions.

 Most of breeders are members of Qatar's ruling family, the Al Thani.

 As one of the world's largest stud farms, Al Shaqab was founded in 1992 by the Emir of Qatar, Sheikh Hamad bin Khalifa Al Thani.
 In 2004, Al Shaqab joined the Qatar Foundation (QF).
-Al Shaqab has gifted the world with many outstanding horses of the century, including Gazal Al Shaqab, Marwan Al Shaqab, Hariri Al Shaqab, Kahil Al Shaqab, along with many other stars.

 Al Shaqab is a very successful breeder, second only to Dubai Stud in the number of champion horses they have produced.
 While Al Shaqab and Ajman Stud each produced four champions, Al Shaqab won more medals overall.
-In fact, Al Shaqab is only surpassed by Dubai Stud when it comes to total medals, including gold:

 • Dubai Stud (UAE): 12 champions, 33 medals (13 gold)